The Caucasian Chalk Circle: Scene four: The Story of the Judge

 The scene opens as if a different play entirely, yet set within the same war setting, is beginning.
 The Singer introduces another hero named Azdak.
 Azdak shelters a "peasant" and protects him from authorities by a demonstration of convoluted logic.
 He later realises that he sheltered the Grand Duke himself; since he thinks the rebellion is an uprising against the government itself, he turns himself in for his "class treason".
 But the rebellion isn't a populist one – in fact, the princes are trying to suppress a populist rebellion occurring as a result of their own – and Azdak renounces his revolutionary ideas to keep the Ironshirts from killing him as a radical.

-The Fat Prince enters, looking to secure the Ironshirts' support in making his nephew a new judge.
+The Fat Prince enters, looking to secure the Ironshirt's support in making his nephew a new judge.
 Azdak suggests they hold a mock trial to test him; the Fat Prince agrees.
 Azdak plays the accused in the trial – the Grand Duke.
-He makes several very successful jabs against the Princes' corruption, and amuses the Ironshirts enough that they appoint him instead of the Fat Prince's nephew: "The judge was always a chancer; now let a chancer be the judge!"
+He makes several very successful jabs against the Prince's corruption, and amuses the Ironshirts enough that they appoint him instead of the Fat Prince's nephew: "The judge was always a chancer; now let a chancer be the judge!"

 Azdak remains himself on the bench.
 He uses a large law book as a pillow to sit on.
 What follows is a series of short scenes, interspersed by the "song" of the Singer, in which he judges in favor of the poor, the oppressed, and good-hearted bandits; in one set of cases in which all the plaintiffs and the accused are corrupt, he passes a completely nonsensical set of judgments.
 But it doesn't last forever; the Grand Duke returns to power, the Fat Prince is beheaded, and Azdak is about to be hanged by the Grand Duke's Ironshirts when a pardon arrives appointing "a certain Azdak of Nuka" as a judge in gratitude for "saving a life essential to the realm", i.e. the Grand Duke's own.
 "His Honour Azdak is now His Honour Azdak;" the wife of the beheaded governor instantly dislikes him, but decides he'll be needed for the trial in which she'll recover her son from Grusha.
 The act closes with Azdak obsequious and afraid for his life, promising to restore Michael to the Governor's Wife, behead Grusha, and do whatever else the Governor's Wife wants: "It will all be arranged as you order, your Excellency.
 As you order."